 Example: “I caught a big wave this arvo and almost got knocked off by all the whitewash”.

 Now that your sick surf vocab is up to scratch, you’ve started your journey from absolute kook to pro surfer.
-If you’re ready to hit the waves, Backpackers World has some ripper deals you will froth if you’re looking to get some surfing action.
+If you’re ready to hit the waves, Backpackers World has some ripper tour deals in Australia you will froth if you’re looking to get some surfing action.